-Homemade sugar free Dark Chocolate Candy can be easy to make at home.
+Homemade sugar free Dark Chocolate Peanut Clusters can be easy to make at home.
 I started making my own sugar free candy a few month ago when I realized how much sugar was in even the dark chocolate candy bars.
 I love chocolate and wanted a way to enjoy it without all the sugar.

 Why should you make homemade candy?

 Dessert can be ready in less than 20 minutes!

 Using coconut oil and stevia, these candies are actually quite healthy for you… so no guilt if you happen to eat the whole batch in one sitting (not me of course, cough)